Projects

 Plans to redevelop a brownfield site in Didsbury into a 100% affordable housing scheme have been approved.

-Designed for Southway Housing, the proposals will deliver 76 affordable units, 30 of which will be available for affordable rent and 46 of which will be offered for shared ownership.
+Designed for Southway Housing, the proposals will deliver 76 affordable units, 30 of which will be available for social rent rent and 46 of which will be offered for shared ownership.
 At ground floor level, a Manchester Health and Care Commissioning medical centre will also be created to provide GP services to the local community.

 The scheme will be located on one of the remaining development plots within Didsbury Point, which has come forward over several years as part of the redevelopment of the former Withington Hospital, which closed in 2002.